Richacha Balengola

-Richard Yende Abongy Balengola, best known as Richacha "Chacha" Balengola, is a reggae, Hip Hop, RnB, soukous and world music drummer from the Democratic Republic of the Congo, based in Reims, France, since 1987.
+Richard Yende Abongy Balengola, best known as Richacha "Chacha" Balengola, is a reggae, Hip Hop, RnB, soukous and world music drummer from the Democratic Republic of the Congo, based in Reims, France since 1987.

 Biography

-Born on December 22, 1964 in Mbandaka (a city on the Congo River in the Democratic Republic of Congo lying near the confluence of the Congo and Ruki Rivers), Balengola started his career as a drummer with a world music band called Ndoki Machine.
-A Bass player called Johon Pepito Tshimanga (A young man living in the same neighborhood as Papa Wemba; so they knew each other) was part of the band after coming back to Congo (DRC) from Paris, France where he stayed to study.
-Ndoki Machine's style of music and Johon Pepito Tshimanga's style of playing bass had nothing to do with soukous.
+Born on December 22, 1964, in Mbandaka, a city on the Congo River in the Democratic Republic of Congo lying near the confluence of the Congo and Ruki Rivers, Balengola started his career as a drummer with a world music band called Ndoki Machine.
+A Bass player John Pepito Tshimanga (A young man living in the same neighborhood as Papa Wemba; so they knew each other) was part of the band after coming back to Congo (DRC) from Paris, France where he stayed to study.
+Ndoki Machine's style of music and John Pepito Tshimanga's style of playing bass had nothing to do with soukous.
 Their style of music was similar to music played by a band from DRC Congo called "Bobongo Stars."
 Shakara Mutela, a well known bass player from DRC Congo, was among the Bobongo Stars Leaders.

 In 1980 Richacha joined "Les Frères Fataki" in a band called Touche pas as a drummer.
 A well-known singer from this band is Jose Fataki Ndoko who later became part of Viva La Musica and La Nouvelle Génération.
 In 1982 most of the Viva La Musica Members broke away from Papa Wemba to create Victoria Eleison The Singers who left the band were: King Kester Emeneya, Pepe Bipoli, Joly Mubiala, Debaba El Shabab, the drummer was also part of those who quit with Viva La Musica to form Victoria Eleison Band.
 Johon Pepito Tshimanga who later became Papa Wemba's bass player after Victoria Eleison had been created, was asked by Papa Wemba if he could bring along with him Ndoki Machine's drummer to join his band.
 Papa Wemba needed something new in Viva La Musica's style of music; that drummer was Richacha.
 He became known as a professional drummer in 1980, at the age of 16 when he joined Touche pas.